lazyevaluator/pih/README.md

 # pih
-Solutions to Programming in Haskell by Graham Hutton
+Various solutions to exercises from "Programming in Haskell" by Graham Hutton